maihientran/SecurityandEthics/AES encryption/README.md

 - The client connects to the server using the hostname `localhost` and port `12345`.
 Adjust these values in the `Client` class if required.
 - The shared secret key used for encryption is specified as `SECRET_KEY` in the `Client` class.
 Modify it to your preferred key.

-## Enhancements

-- The program currently uses a simple command-line interface (CLI).
-You can extend it by building a graphical user interface (GUI) for a more user-friendly experience.
-- Implement message authentication using HMAC (Hash-based Message Authentication Code) to ensure message integrity and prevent tampering.